Sorting Collection Resources

 Always validate sorting parameters to prevent SQL injection and ensure data integrity.

-// Define allowed fields and validate input$validSortByFields = ['id', 'name', 'price', 'created_at'];$validOrders = ['asc', 'desc'];// Validate sort fieldif (!in_array($sortBy, $validSortByFields)) {throw new InvalidArgumentException("Invalid sort field: {$sortBy}");}// Validate sort orderif (!in_array(strtolower($order), $validOrders)) {throw new InvalidArgumentException("Invalid sort order: {$order}");}$order = strtoupper($order); // Ensure consistent casephp -
+// Define allowed fields and validate input$validSortByFields = ['id', 'name', 'price', 'created_at'];$validOrders = ['asc', 'desc'];// Validate sort fieldif (!in_array($sortBy, $validSortByFields)) {throw new InvalidArgumentException("Invalid sort field: {$sortBy}");}// Validate sort orderif (!in_array(strtolower($order), $validOrders)) {throw new InvalidArgumentException("Invalid sort order: {$order}");}$order = strtoupper($order); // Ensure consistent case -

 Build the SQL Query Safely

-// Use prepared statements with validated field names$sql = "SELECT * FROM items ORDER BY {$sortBy} {$order}";// For additional safety, you can map fields to actual column names$fieldMapping = ['id' => 'item_id','name' => 'item_name','price' => 'item_price','created_at' => 'created_at'];$actualField = $fieldMapping[$sortBy] ?? 'item_id';$sql = "SELECT * FROM items ORDER BY {$actualField} {$order}";php -
+ORDER BYcolumn names cannot be bound via PDO placeholders, so we rely on the whitelist validation above to ensure only safe values are used.// Safe because $sortBy and $order are validated against a whitelist$sql = "SELECT * FROM items ORDER BY {$sortBy} {$order}";// For additional safety, you can map fields to actual column names$fieldMapping = ['id' => 'item_id','name' => 'item_name','price' => 'item_price','created_at' => 'created_at'];$actualField = $fieldMapping[$sortBy] ?? 'item_id';$sql = "SELECT * FROM items ORDER BY {$actualField} {$order}"; -

-Execute Query with Error Handling
+Execute the Query

 Things to Consider